Are you considering a move to Thailand? If so, you likely have many questions about what life would be like in this beautiful and exotic country.

 If you’re a foreigner and interested in buying a property in Thailand, there are a few options available:

-- Leasehold: You can lease land and buildings for up to 30 years, with the option to renew the lease for another 30 years.
+• Leasehold: You can lease land and buildings for up to 30 years, with the option to renew the lease for another 30 years.

-- Condominiums: You can own up to 49% of the units in a condo building.
+• Condominiums: You can own up to 49% of the units in a condo building.
 This is a popular choice if you want to own a property and have the flexibility to sell it later.

-- Thai Company: You can create a Thai company and buy property under its name.
+• Thai Company: You can create a Thai company and buy property under its name.
 But this option is complicated and expensive, so it’s best to get legal advice before doing it.

-Is it easy to set up a company in Thailand?
+Setting up a company in Thailand

 Setting up your business in Thailand can be relatively straightforward, but it can also be complex and time-consuming.
 You need to register your business with the Department of Business Development, obtain a tax ID number, and acquire any necessary licenses and permits.